Data-Driven Personalization: How to Tailor Marketing to Different Fashion Shoppers

 - AI-Powered Recommendations: Suggest products, trends, and messages based on browsing or purchase data

-Real Example: How ALO Tailored Messaging by Shopper Type
+How ALO Tailored Messaging by Shopper Type

 Activewear brand ALO Yoga used behavioral segmentation to identify two core shopper profiles: performance-first buyers and lifestyle-focused customers.